KarimMohamedTalaat/Security/Assignment02/README.md

 ## **Description of solution**

-Starting from the function encrypt and try to understand how it works
+## 1st Step:

- As we see we start by  unpack the 2 byte block using "<4I" format which stands for leaving the first 4 bits as it's and forming the rest in  4 byte.
+Starting from the function encrypt and try to understand how it works, as we see we start by unpacking the 2 byte block using "<4I" format which stands for leaving the first 4 bits as it's and forming the rest in  4 byte.

  Then analysing encryption stage two starting of `<a>, <b>, <c>, <d>` the result of second stage as we will do the reverse of encrypt down to up.